Although there is still much to be discovered, nutrition and chronic disease management may have a closer relationship

 When a patient has a nutritional issue, refer them to the appropriate provider.
 Clinical collaboration is critical.
 Contact their physician and express your findings and concerns.
 Encourage a consultation with a registered dietitian, if necessary.

 Watch out for food insecurity

 Food insecurity is defined as not having a reliable or adequate access to cheap or nutritious food.
-In 2017, almost 8% of homes in the U.S. with an adult 65 years or older experienced food insecurity.
-Just last year, a study from The Journal of the American Geriatric Society found that if a senior citizen participated in both Medicaid and Medicare, the rate increased to over 25%.
+In 2021, Feeding America found that 7.1% of homes in the U.S. with an adult 65 years or older experienced food insecurity.

 Patients cannot heal wounds, maintain lean muscle mass, recover from injury and fight infection if they cannot get enough or the right foods to eat.

 Start the conversation about nutrition and chronic disease management

 Helping patients improve their intake does not have to be a formal process.
 It can be as simple as starting a conversation while the patient is on the recumbent bike during a therapy session or while taking their vitals at the bedside.